leonardo-iheme/AdresGezgini_interns/README.md

 4. Activate your virtual environment:
     a.
 CD to the cloned repo
     b. create a virtual environment with `pipenv shell`
-    c. install the dependencies with `pipenv install`
+    c. install the dependencies with `pipenv install` `pipenv install numpy` for instance
 5. You are ready to get started!